International System of Quantities: Derived quantities

 A derived quantity is a quantity in a system of quantities that is defined in terms of only the base quantities of that system.
-The ISQ defines many derived quantities and corresponding derived units.
+There are many ISQ derived quantities and corresponding derived units.

 Dimensional expression of derived quantities

 The conventional symbolic representation of the dimension of a derived quantity is the product of powers of the dimensions of the base quantities according to the definition of the derived quantity.
 The dimension of a quantity is denoted by $\mathsf L^a \mathsf M^b \mathsf T^c \mathsf I^d \mathsf \Theta^e \mathsf N^f \mathsf J^g$, where the dimensional exponents are positive, negative, or zero.
 The dimension symbol may be omitted if its exponent is zero.
 For example, in the ISQ, the quantity dimension of velocity is denoted $\mathsf{LT}^{-1}$.
 The following table lists some quantities defined by the ISQ.
+For more, see List of physical quantities.